p-costa/SNaC/src/INFO_INPUT.md

 a checkpoint file `fld.bin` will be saved before the simulation is terminated.

 `restart`, if true, **restarts the simulation** from a previously saved checkpoint file, named `fld.bin`.

-`is_overwrite_input`, if true, overwrites the checkpoint file `fld.bin` at every save; if false, a symbolic link is created which makes `fld.bin` point to the last checkpoint file with name `fld_???????.bin`.
-In the latter case case, to restart a run from a different checkpoint one just has to point the file `fld.bin` to the right file, e.g.: ` ln -sf fld_0000100.bin fld.bin`.
+`is_overwrite_save`, if true, overwrites the checkpoint file `fld.bin` at every save; if false, a symbolic link is created which makes `fld.bin` point to the last checkpoint file with name `fld_???????.bin`.
+In the latter case, to restart a run from a different checkpoint one just has to point the file `fld.bin` to the right file, e.g.: ` ln -sf fld_0000100.bin fld.bin`.

 ---